 The proof is in Appendix A.1.
 Combined with existing results on strategy-proofness for schools, Theorem 1 provides positive results for the first-choice research design for some of the gDA mechanisms.
-(I describe another key implication in Section 3.5.)

 Corollary 1. a) The first-choice research design extracts a random assignment for the Boston mechanism with any lottery regime.